Anxiety Assessment Tools

 Adults may begin to seek help when they notice these feelings, but teens and children may not be able to identify when they need help.
 Parents, teachers, and counselors might look for the symptoms listed above and pay close attention to behavioral changes, such as refusing to go to school, increased crying, or trouble in class.

-Anxiety assessments play an important role in identifying and verbalizing feelings for patients of all ages.
+Anxiety assessment tools play an important role in identifying and verbalizing feelings for patients of all ages.

-Find out which assessments are valid, research-verified, and completely free to use.
+Find out which anxiety assessment tools are valid, research-verified, and completely free to use.
 A complete list of anxiety assessments available in the public domain is included in our guide.

 What Are Anxiety Assessment Tools?